pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 # What we already know

-## Use of antimicrobials in hospitals
+## Use of antimicrobials in UK hospitals

 In the UK, hospitals are responsible for 20% of the total amount of antibiotics prescribed in humans.
 Compared with other health care environments, hospitals prescribe more broad-spectrum antibiotics, which are the drugs used for the most severe infections.